GeophysicsHouches2021/GeophysicsHouches2021.github.io/index.md

   [website](https://www.houches-school-physics.com/practical-information/access/).
 It
   is possible to walk from the Les Houches train station to the school, but may not be very practical with luggages.
-Taxis can be reserved by the school secretary, Isabel Lelievre: <houches-secretariat@univ-grenoble-alpes.fr>.
+Taxis can be reserved by the school secretary, Isabel Lelievre:
+  <houches-secretariat@univ-grenoble-alpes.fr>.
+* Meals:
+  * Breakfast: 7:45 to 8:45
+  * Lunch: 12:30
+  * dinner: 19:30

 # COVID-19 regulations
 * All participants are asked to bring a negative test dating less that